The Soul-making School

 Are you longing for safe and soulful sisterhood?

+Are you eager to understand and interpret your own dreams better?
 Are you passionate about myths, fairytales and the magical world of depth and meaning around you (seemingly unseen by some)?

 Are you wanting to be held and guided by a wise crone in these years of your life?